Saxo Bank Review

 In the unlikely event that Saxo Bank suspends its payments or goes bankrupt, client deposits are guaranteed by the Fund in the amount of up to EUR 100,000 for cash deposits.

-As a general rule, securities are not affected by suspension of payment or forced liquidation, and they are returned to the client.
+As a general rule, securities are not affected by the suspension of payment or forced liquidation, and they are returned to the client.

-In the event that a Saxo Bank is unable to return securities held in safe custody, administered or managed, the Guarantee Fund will cover with up to EUR 20,000 per client.
+If a Saxo Bank is unable to return securities held in safe custody, administered or managed, the Guarantee Fund will cover with up to EUR 20,000 per client.

 Saxo Bank is a great broker providing a good service.
 They offer a very convenient trading platform, and their wide range of products covers most types of assets.

 The biggest drawback is the very high minimum deposits and commissions for trading bonds, options and futures.
-Also there is no 24/7 customer support.
+Also, there is no 24/7 customer support.

-Overall, Saxo Bank belongs to one of the best online brokerage companies and should definitely be considered, especially by professional traders.
+Overall, Saxo Bank belongs to one of the best online brokerage companies and should be considered, especially by professional traders.

 We hope you enjoyed reading our Saxo Bank Review if you want to visit the site, hit the link below to head over to Saxo Bank and open your new trading account today.